Roper St. Francis Medical Campus Now Open

 October 12, 2018 | Around Town

-Roper St. Francis, the Charleston region’s only private, not-for-profit hospital system, is getting ready to open the medical office building, the first component of its 90-acre campus at Carnes Crossroads.
-A “Community Day” is planned for Friday, November 30, offering a chance for visitors to get a first peek at the newest healthcare resource in our community.
+Roper St. Francis, the Charleston region’s only private, not-for-profit hospital system, opened the medical office building on its 90-acre campus at Carnes Crossroads at a “Community Day” open house on Friday, November 30, offering a chance for visitors to get a first peek at the newest healthcare resource in our community.

 The facility is adjacent to Roper St. Francis Berkeley Hospital, Berkeley County’s first full-service hospital, which is under construction and scheduled to open next summer.
 The 50-bed community hospital will include an emergency department, maternity and surgical services, radiology and imaging services and more.